Our Lady of Guidance: History

-During the Second World War, the statue was saved by the parish priest of Ermita Church, Fr.
-Blas de Guernica, and a Justo N. López.
-They hid the statue in a niche of the church's crypt a few weeks before the Allies liberated Manila in February 1945.
+The image remained enshrined at the Manila Cathedral until its transfer to the current Ermita shrine in 1918.
+During the Second World War, the statue was saved by the parish priest of Ermita Church, Blas de Guernica, and a certain Justo N. López.
+They hid the statue in a niche of the church crypt a few weeks before the Allies liberated Manila in February 1945.
 After the battle, Fr.
 Rogelio Bedonia, along with a chaplain and four soldiers of the United States Army, went to the obliterated shrine, retrieved the icon, and brought it to a safer place.
-Until the construction of a temporary chapel, the icon stayed in a private house on Taft Avenue, in San Miguel de Mayumo and finally in Quiapo.
-The current shrine was built in 1947.
+Until the construction of a temporary chapel, the icon stayed in a private house on Taft Avenue, in San Miguel de Mayumo, and finally in Quiapo.
+The current shrine was completed in 1947.

 A replica of the image was made to commemorate the quadricentennial of the icon's finding.
 From May 1970 to 1971, the replica visited almost all parishes, chapels, hospitals, schools, and other institutions in the Archdiocese of Manila.
-It is this replica that is brought out for processions and public veneration on its feast day, with the original remaining ensconced in its glass-covered alcove above the main altar.
-The statue was removed from the shrine and placed in the room of Pope John Paul II for the duration of his 1995 Apostolic visit.
+It is this replica which is used for processions and public veneration on its feast day, with the original remaining ensconced in its glass alcove above the main altar.

 In December 2011, EWTN featured the statue as the "oldest Marian Icon in the Philippines" in the program, "Mary: Mother of the Philippines".
 Father Patrick Peyton also once preached a sermon on the Family Rosary Crusade in the presence of the image.

-Canonical coronation
+Coronation

-The Marian image was canonically crowned on Rizal Day, 30 December 1955 by the Apostolic Nuncio to the Philippines, Archbishop Egidio Vagnozzi.
+During the Marian year of 1954, a petition was sent to the Vatican to crown the image.
+The Marian image was episcopally crowned on 30 December 1955 by the former Apostolic Nuncio to the Philippines, Archbishop Egidio Vagnozzi.
+The former Archbishop of Manila, Cardinal Rufino Jiao Santos crowned the image once again with a separate golden crown gifted by Pope Paul VI on 16 May 1971.
+The Holy Office confirms via an inquiry of Dubia that Pope Paul VI intended to crown the image.
+To date however, the image has not yet merited any existing decree of Pontifical coronation in Rome.

+Transfer during Papal visits

-The statue was removed from the shrine and placed in the room of Pope John Paul II for the duration of his visit in early January 1995 for World Youth Day.
+In January 1995, the statue was removed from the shrine and placed in the room of Pope John Paul II for the duration of his visit for World Youth Day 1995.

-On 14 January 2015, the image was again removed from Ermita Church and translated to the Apostolic Nunciature along Taft Avenue, where Pope Francis stayed during his visit to the Philippines and Sri Lanka.
-The icon was later present at Quirino Grandstand for the Pope's open-air Mass on 18 January.
+On 14 January 2015, the image was again removed from Ermita Church and translated to the Apostolic Nunciature along Taft Avenue, where Pope Francis stayed during his visits to the Philippines and Sri Lanka.
+The icon was later brought Quirino Grandstand for the Pontifical Mass he celebrated on 18 January.

 Archdiocesan shrine

-The church was granted archdiocesan shrine status in 2005 under former Archbishop of Manila Cardinal Gaudencio Rosales.
+The church was granted archdiocesan shrine status in 2005 under former Archbishop of Manila, Cardinal Gaudencio Rosales.
 The current parish priest and rector is the Reverend Monsignor Mario David Enríquez, who was installed on 16 July 2015.